Early Preview — Kiwisonic is free during early preview. The shape of the product is still being figured out, and feedback is what drives it forward.

 Bundled with Kiwisonic, or grab the standalone plugin for your DAW.
 Free during the early preview.

-v0.5.0 for Windows. macOS and Linux planned.
+v0.5.1 for Windows.
+Also available for Linux. macOS planned.